-After finishing the first novel in the Ringu trilogy by Koji Suzuki last week it was evident that I hadn’t read a book so quickly in a long time.
+After finishing the first novel in the Ringu trilogy by Koji Suzuki last week it was clear I hadn’t devoured a book so quickly in a long time.

 For those of you who haven’t read it or seen the film (the Japanese or American version), the basic plot is that of a journalist who, after the death of a family member becomes involved in a race against time to solve the mystery of a video tape that kills anyone who watches it seven days later.

-I saw the films a long time ago and particularly appreciated the cool aesthetics of Gore Verbinski’s remake, taking full advantage of North America’s gloomy Pacific Northwest filtered in shades of blue and green.
+I saw the films a long time ago, particularly appreciating the cool aesthetics of Gore Verbinski’s remake with its gloomy Pacific Northwest filtered in shades of blue and green.

-The element of the ‘time limit’ is of equal importance in the films but I felt it was more affecting in the novel and it made me consider for the first time how this technique can be employed to create such a high state of tension it makes it impossible to put a book down.
+Although the element of a ‘time limit’ is of equal importance in the film, I felt it was more affecting in the novel, making me consider how this technique can be used to create a deliciously high state of tension in fiction.

 I read it in places I would normally consider it rude while in the company of others and I read it in my nightly legs-up-the-wall yoga pose that’s supposed to slow down your heart rate, not speed it up.